 I bought an iPad purely in the hopes that we could FaceTime with Baby Charlotte right from the start.
 How we wanted to see that precious face – asleep, awake, we didn’t care!
 Just let us look at her darlingness and we’d be happy!

 Of course as Charlotte grew, the 5-minute limit was abandoned as video sessions became longer and more interesting.
 (I write about video chats with toddlers and preschoolers in another post.)
-But as a new brother joined Charlotte … and then a new sister … and just last August, a new brother … we always go back to 5-minute video chatting with the baby while still doing regular video visits with the older grandkids.
-“Want 5-minutes with Sebastian?” our peach-of-a-daughter-in-law will now text us and we always answer, “Yes” and scurry for the iPad.
+But as a new brother joined Charlotte … and then a new sister … and just last August, a new brother … we go back to 5-minute video chatting with the baby while still doing regular video visits with the older grandkids.
+“Want 5-minutes with Sebastian?” our peach-of-a-daughter-in-law will now text us and we always answer, “Yes” and scurry for our iPad.

 Good times to video chat with a baby.